Pablo-bit7/We_Think_Code/README.md

 ---

 ### 6. Acknowledgements
-This project was part of the bootcamp curriculum at **WTC** (**WeThinkCode_**).
-It now serves as the foundation for developing a more advanced bootcamp management tool, BootBuddy.
+This project now serves as the foundation for a more advanced bootcamp management tool.

-Special thanks to the mentors and peers for their guidance, assistance and support!
+A special thanks goes out to the mentors and my peers for their guidance, assistance and support!